lFirsl/cloudsim-experimental/README.md

 The aim of COUBES is to provide a universal testing harness for Kubernetes schedulers that avoids the need for dual implementations.
 Instead of re-implementing scheduling logic inside CloudSim, COUBES delegates scheduling decisions to a live Kubernetes scheduler via an adapter layer.

-- A custom CloudSim broker (`Live_Kubernetes_Broker_EX`) extends the default `DatacentreBroker`.
+- A custom CloudSim broker, [Live_Kubernetes_Broker_EX](https://github.com/lFirsl/COUBES/blob/master/src/main/java/org/example/kubernetes_broker/Live_Kubernetes_Broker_Ex.java) extends the default `DatacentreBrokerEX`.
 - The broker forwards CloudSim resources (VMs and Cloudlets) to an adapter written in Go.
-This can be found in the `k8s-cloudsim-adapter` folder.
+This can be found in the [k8s-cloudsim-adapter](https://github.com/lFirsl/COUBES/tree/master/k8s-cloudsim-adapter) folder.
 - The adapter translates these into Kubernetes equivalents (Nodes and Pods), using [KWOK](https://kwok.sigs.k8s.io/) for lightweight cluster emulation.
 - The native Kubernetes scheduler performs scheduling as usual.
 - Results are returned from KWOK to the adapter, then mapped back into CloudSim’s resource model so the simulation can proceed.